We have decided to declare today worldwide Mobile Productivity Day.

 As we see it, users are going to adopt your software only if it has a great UX.
 Without it, they’ll ditch your EFSS and fall back on consumer-grade file sharing software, which lacks important security features.

-In addition to Syncplicity’s enterprise-grade security capabilities we’ve also created a consumer-grade UX that users love.
+In addition to Syncplicity by Axway’s enterprise-grade security capabilities we’ve also created a consumer-grade UX that users love.

 “Completeness of vision” is one of the two criteria Gartner uses to graphically assess market competitors.
 For our completeness of vision, we were placed furthest on the axis.
 We were also second furthest for “ability to execute.”